Kushalchg/restfulApi/README.md

-Practicing rest api with go with functionalities -->User register and login
--->CRUD post
+# Go REST API Project

+This project is a REST API built with Go, featuring user registration and login, CRUD operations for posts, JWT authentication, role-based authorization, and token refresh functionality.

+## Features

+- User registration and login
+- CRUD operations for posts (Create, Read, Update, Delete)
--->jwt authentication
+- JWT authentication
--->Role based authorizaiion(post delete and update authorization only for admin role) -->generate new access token with refrsh token
+- Role-based authorization (only admins can delete and update posts)
+- Generate new access token with refresh token

+### Requisites

+- Go 1.18+
+- PostgreSQL